 But people actually use email, you might argue, and they may be more likely to see something in their inbox than on your website.
 Yes, emails do have a relatively high open rate, at least in contrast to direct mail and other outbound methods.
 However, as Halligan and Shah indicate in Inbound Marketing, to properly leverage email, your primary use of that tool should not be to deliver information; it should be to direct your constituents to where your information is housed, and even this should only be done sparingly (2010).

 The history of newsletters is rich and storied, but that story has been told, and it’s time to move on.
 For the benefit of your school and your constituents, resist the urge to maintain your email newsletter.
 Instead, move on to inbound sources that will pay you far greater dividends on your time and finances and while making your constituents happier.

 About the Author

-Dr. Jim Cianca has been involved in the world of high-quality private education in many roles, including as an academic administrator, director of marketing & communications, an academic department chair, faculty member, and parent.
-He recently conducted a nationwide, empirical study of social media policies in K-12 schools.
+Dr. Jim Cianca has been involved in high-quality private education in many roles, including as a head of school, an academic administrator, director of marketing & communications, an academic department chair, faculty member, and parent.
+He is currently the executive director of Alliance Academy International in Quito, Ecuador.
 He has been involved in educational leadership and marketing and communications efforts, both as a business leader and as an educator since 1998.
-To learn more visit: http://www.edcomassociates.com/More Content by Dr. Jim Cianca
+To learn more visit: http://www.edcomassociates.com/More Content by Jim Cianca